kingluo/lua-resty-ffi/README.md

 ### `local ok, res_or_rc, err = runtime:call(req)`

-Send a request to the rutnime and returns the response.
+Send a request to the runtime and returns the response.

 * `req` the request string, could be in any serialization format, e.g. json, protobuf, as long as it matches the runtime implementation.

 * `ok` return status, true or false.

 * `res_or_rc` response string, could be in any serialization format, e.g. json, protobuf, as long as it matches the runtime implementation.
-When the runtime returns non-zero `rc`, `ok` is false, the `res_or_rc` is the returned value by the runtime.
+When the runtime returns non-zero `rc`, `ok` is false, and the `res_or_rc` is the returned value by the runtime.

 * `err` the error string, it may exist only if `ok` is false.
-It may be nil if the runtime does not return error.
+It may be nil if the runtime does not return an error.

 This method is nonblocking, which means the coroutine would yield waiting for the response and resume with the return values.